adriandoonan/improv-toolbox/src/content/exercises/cliffweb-4-experts.md

 ---
-name: "4 Experts"
+name: 4 Experts
-purpose: "Characters"
+purpose: Characters
-shortDescription: "Teaches that the philosophy or deal of a character can simply be an area of interest of obsession"
-description: |
+shortDescription: 4 Players up in 4 chairs.
-  4 Players up in 4 chairs.
+description: 4 Players up in 4 chairs.
 The audience suggests some interesting areas of expertise for the players one by one, such as Quiches, Flat earth theory, The Church of Harry Potter.
 tags:
-  - "Annoyance"
+- Annoyance
-  - "Characters"
+- Characters
-  - "Deal"
+- Deal
-source: "cliffweb"
+source: cliffweb
-credit: "Annoyance"
+credit: Annoyance
 ---

 4 Players up in 4 chairs.
 The audience suggests some  interesting areas of expertise for the players one by one, such as Quiches, Flat earth theory, The Church of Harry Potter.